wolandark/dotfiles/README.md

 # dotfiles
+- The vimrc here is not the same as the one in my wim repo
 - These are my personal dotfiles
 - They may not suit your needs!
 - READ them before using them!